TobiSteelatrakts/MyApp/README.md

 # MyApp
-An app i have worked on
+An app for fetching news feed